If you’re buying a home for the first time, you’ll need to go through the conveyancing process.

 2. Conveyancer costs

-Conveyancers will pass on some of their costs to buyers and sellers, which are known as disbursements.
+Conveyancers and solicitor will pass on some of their costs to buyers and sellers, which are known as disbursements.

 Common disbursements for buyers include: